Jeremy12go/Jeremy12go/README.md

 <h3 align="left">👨🏻‍💻  About Me</h3>

 <p align="left">
-  - I'm a student engineer of computation, black-end and database enthusiast.<br>
+  - I'm a student engineer of computation, black-end and database developer.<br>
   - 📚 Currently, I am learning different development methodologies and work architectures.<br>
-  - ⚡ Besides in my free time, I enjoy coding to problems of leetcode, diving into resolving problems for different cases.
+  - ⚡ Besides in my free time, I enjoy coding problems of leetcode, diving into resolving issues to apply the best possible solution in new projects.
 </p>

 ###